Skip to content

 The Royal Chariots Museum

-The Museum of the Royal Carriages or Chariots is located in the Boulak neighborhood in Cairo and it displays the royal carriages previously owned by the family of Muhammed Ali, the founder of modern Egypt and the rulers of Egypt for hundreds of years until 1952.
+The Museum of the Royal Carriages or Chariots is located in the Boulak neighbourhood in Cairo.
+It displays the royal carriages previously owned by the family of Muhammed Ali, the founder of modern Egypt and the ruler of Egypt for hundreds of years until 1952.
 They were Egypt’s last royal family.
-The royal family used these many exquisite carriages on many different occasions, including wedding ceremonies and official processions.
+The royal family often used these exquisite carriages, including wedding ceremonies and official processions.

-The “Department of the Khedive Carriages” also used to take care of the valuable expensive cars and automobiles of the family from different world-class brands like Citroen, Ford, and Cadillac.
+The “Department of the Khedive Carriages” also takes care of the family’s valuable, expensive cars and automobiles from world-class brands like Citroen, Ford, and Cadillac.

-When it was first established, the museum used to consist of four sections; the first of which displayed horse-drawn carriages, the second was for the horses stable, the third was a veterinarian clinic, the fourth was an ambulance office, and the last section included accommodations for the workers.
-Over the years, the space of the museum was downsized and now it simply displays a selection of unique carriages and uniforms from the era.
+When it was first established, the museum consisted of four sections: the first displayed horse-drawn carriages, the second was for the horses’ stable, the third was a veterinarian clinic, the fourth was an ambulance office, and the last included accommodations for the workers.
+Over the years, the museum’s space has been downsized, and now it simply displays a selection of unique carriages and uniforms from the era.

 The most recent restoration of the museum building took place in 2017 and cost an estimated EGP 63 million.

 Now, the museum is divided into different halls.
-The first hall is the Antikkhana Hall showcasing the carriages and vehicles that were gifted to the royal family.
-The second hall (Gamallon Hall) is an open-air exhibition hall in which the rarest types of vehicles are displayed, such as the Alay chariot, and horse-drawn carriages manufactured with certain specifications for kings and senior statesmen.
-The third hall (Royal Events Hall) is the main hall of the museum which displays the carriages used by members of the royal family during various official occasions, as well as various beautiful oil paintings of members of the royal family.
-As for the fourth hall (Hosan Hall), it exhibits the clothes of stablemen, and a set of special accessories used to decorate the horses in the fifth hall.
+The first hall is the Antikkhana Hall, which showcases the carriages and vehicles gifted to the royal family.
+The second hall (Gamallon Hall) is an open-air exhibition hall in which the rarest types of cars are displayed, such as the Alay chariot and horse-drawn carriages manufactured with certain specifications for kings and senior politicians.
+The third hall (Royal Events Hall) is the museum’s main hall, which displays the carriages used by members of the royal family during various official occasions, as well as different beautiful oil paintings of members of the royal family.
+The fourth hall (Hosan Hall) exhibits the groom’s clothes and a set of unique accessories used to decorate the horses in the fifth hall.

 There is also a Reception Hall with a display screen that plays documentaries on the history of Egypt and its last royal family.